Happy New Year

 It has been a couple of years of lots of pain, lots of trials and lots of searching.
 Searching for the truth.
 Trying to believe what I’ve been taught and have learned throughout my life, as a Christian.
 I can now, with no uncertainty, say I know what it means to have faith the size of a mustard seed.

 I was asked to explain, one day, in Sunday School, the journey that I have taken with our adoption.
 My pastor (also my Sunday School teacher) asked if I could verbalize the highs and lows.
 I’m one to stifle emotion, the best I can.
-I have always felt that crying was a sign of weakness (thanks daddy for the policeman mentality) and that it is better to keep things to myself rather than “share.”
-I’m not a share-r.
+I have always felt that crying was a sign of weakness (thanks to daddy for the policeman mentality).
+That it is better to keep things to myself rather than “share.”
+Honestly, I’m not a sharer.

 I guess I didn’t realize how low my lows were and how much they affected every aspect of my life.
 I do know, however, from hearing other people explain my disposition, that I wasn’t very good.
 That saddens me.
 I know my strength is found in the Lord, but I didn’t really know where my Lord was.
 I thought He had left me, but then there would be a glimpse of His presence and of Him working.
 That small glimpse, of Him, kept me going, even just the shell of me.
 I could get out of bed and function.